-4.01 Competence
+4.1 Competence

-- [a] Social workers should accept responsibilities or employments only on the basis of existing competence or the intention to acquire the necessary competence - [b] Social workers should strive to become and remain proficient in professional practise and the performance of professional functions.
-Social workers should critically examine and keep current with emerging knowledge relevant to social work.
-Social workers should routinely review the professional literature and participate in continuing education relevant to social work practice and social work ethics.

-[c] Social workers should base practice on recognized knowledge, including empirically based knowledge relevant to social work and social work ethics.
+- [a] Social Workers should accept responsibilities or employments only on the basis of existing competence or the intention to acquire the necessary competence. - [b] Social Workers should strive to become and remain proficient in professional practise and the performance of professional functions.
+Social Workers should critically examine and keep current with emerging knowledge relevant to social work.
+Social Workers should routinely review the professional literature and participate in continuing education relevant to social work practice and social work ethics. - [c] Social Workers should base practice on recognized knowledge, including empirically based knowledge relevant to social work and social work ethics.

-4.02 Discrimination
+4.2 Discrimination

-Social workers should not practice, condone, facilitate, or collaborate with any form of discrimination on the basis of race, ethnicity, national origin, colour, sex, sexual orientation, age, marital status, political belief, religious or mental or physical disability.
+Social Workers should not practice, condone, facilitate, or collaborate with any form of discrimination on the basis of race, ethnicity, national origin, colour, sex, sexual orientation, age, marital status, political belief, religious or mental or physical disability.

-4.03 Private conduct
+4.3 Private Conduct

-Social workers should not permit their private conduct to interfere with their ability to fulfil their professional responsibilities.
+Social Workers should not permit their private conduct to interfere with their ability to fulfill their professional responsibilities.

-4.04 Dishonesty, fraud, and deception
+4.4 Dishonesty, Fraud, And Deception

-Social workers should not participate in, condone, or be associated with dishonesty, fraud or deception
+Social Workers should not participate in, condone, or be associated with dishonesty, fraud or deception.

-4.05 Impairment
+4.5 Impairment

-[a] social workers should not allow their personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgement and performance or to jeopardize the best interest of people, for whom they have a professional responsibility.

-[c] Social workers whose personal problems, psychosocial distress, legal problems,,substance abuse or mental health difficulties interfere with their professional judgement and performance should immediately seek consultation and take appropriate remedial action by seeking professional help, making adjustments in work load, terminating practice, or taking any other steps necessary to protect clients and others
+- [a] Social Workers should not allow their personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgement and performance or to jeopardize the best interest of people, for whom they have a professional responsibility. - [b] Social Workers whose personal problems, psychosocial distress, legal problems, substance abuse or mental health difficulties interfere with their professional judgement and performance should immediately seek consultation and take appropriate remedial action by seeking professional help, making adjustments in work load, terminating practice, or taking any other steps necessary to protect clients and others.

-4.06 Misrepresentation
+4.6 Misrepresentation

-- [a] Social workers should make clear distinctions between statements made and action engaged in as a private individual and as a representative of the social work profession, a professional social work organization, or the social worker employing agency - [b] social workers who speak on behalf of professional social work organizations should accurately represent the official and authorized position of the organization - [c] social workers should ensure that their representations to clients, agencies and the public of professional qualifications, credentials, education, competence, affiliation, services provided, or results to be achieved are accurate, Social workers should claim only those relevant professional credentials they actually possess and take steps to correct any inaccuracies or misrepresentations of their credentials by others
+- [a] Social Workers should make clear distinctions between statements made and action engaged in as a private individual and as a representative of the social work profession, a professional social work organization, or the social worker employing agency. - [b] Social Workers who speak on behalf of professional social work organizations should accurately represent the official and authorized position of the organization. - [c] Social Workers should ensure that their representations to clients, agencies and the public of professional qualifications, credentials, education, competence, affiliation, services provided, or results to be achieved are accurate; Social Workers should claim only those relevant professional credentials they actually possess and take steps to correct any inaccuracies or misrepresentations of their credentials by others.

-4.07 Solicitations
+4.7 Solicitations

-- [a] Social workers should not engage in uninvited solicitation of potential clients who, because of their circumstances are vulnerable to undue influence, manipulation, or coercion - [b] Social workers should not engage in solicitation of testimonial endorsements [including solicitation of consent to use a clients prior statement as a testimonial endorsement] from current clients or from other people who, because of their particular circumstances, are vulnerable to undue influence
+- [a] Social Workers should not engage in uninvited solicitation of potential clients who, because of their circumstances are vulnerable to undue influence, manipulation, or coercion. - [b] Social Workers should not engage in solicitation of testimonial endorsements [including solicitation of consent to use a clients prior statement as a testimonial endorsement] from current clients or from other people who, because of their particular circumstances, are vulnerable to undue influence.

-4.08 Acknowledging credit
+4.8 Acknowledging Credit

-- [a] Social workers should take responsibility and credit, including authorship credit, only for work they have actually performed and to which they have contributed - [b] Social workers should honestly acknowledge the work of and the contributions made by others
+- [a] Social Workers should take responsibility and credit, including authorship credit, only for work they have actually performed and to which they have contributed. - [b] Social Workers should honestly acknowledge the work of and the contributions made by others